 She looks up as Barry slides open the polished compartment door.

-“Is all that luggage yours?” she says.
+“Are all those bags, yours?” she says.
 She doesn’t appear to have any luggage.

-“Yes, it is,” says Barry.
-He finds a place to sit among his bags.
-Barry feels he should introduce himself, but he can’t seem to recall his own name.
+“I’m not sure.
+I suppose they are,” says Barry.
+He sits and wants to introduce himself, but he can’t seem to recall his own name.
 But it’s not a problem because his new companion is eager to talk.

 A jolt.
 The train starts.
-A bag falls from the overhead compartment, but Barry catches it before it can do any damage and earns an appreciative look.
+A bag falls from the overhead compartment, but Barry catches it before it can do any damage.
+The young woman gives him an appreciative look.